-At May 28, 2015, the Company had 59,087,829 common shares, 11,000,000 warrants and 3,560,000 stock options outstanding.
+As at January 28 2016, the Company had 63,337,829 common shares, 15,250,000 warrants and 560,000 stock options outstanding.
+3,000,000 stock options expired on January 10, 2016.

 Financial Instruments

 Financial instruments recorded at fair value on the statement of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels: